hiteshd987/portfolio_hitesh/README.md

 # Portfolio

-The project makes familiar with personal and academic details and also professional experience.
+The project makes you familiar with my academic and professional journey

 ## Getting Started